lf-/flakey-profile/README.md

 This makes `nix run nixpkgs#hello` and `nix-shell -p hello --run hello` give you the same `hello` as if you listed it in your profile.

+> [!IMPORTANT]
-We recommend only running this command as root, since by default the only channels used are on root's profile, and are used for `nix upgrade-nix` among other things.
+> We recommend only running this command as root, since by default the only
+> channels used are on root's profile, and are used for `nix upgrade-nix` and
+> other uses of nix as root.

+> [!WARNING]
-> **Warning**: This does not support revert internally; see below for more
+> This does not support revert internally; see below for more
 > details.
 To revert pinning, use source control to get the previous version of
 > the profile and run the pinning operation again.